neo4j/neo4j/README.md

 Building Neo4j
 --------------

-Neo4j is built using [Apache Maven](http://maven.apache.org/) version 3.
+Neo4j is built using [Apache Maven](http://maven.apache.org/) version 3.0.x and a recent version of Java 7.

 * A plain `mvn clean install` will only build the individual jar files.
 * Test execution is, of course, part of the build.